LiveHelperChat/doc/docs/auto-assignment.md

 > 'lhchat','allowopenremotechat'

+## How automatically open assigned chat for an operator?

+* You have to in [user account][users/account.md#automatically-accept-assigned-chats] check `Automatically accept assigned chats`
+* Operator has to have enabled `Pending chats list enabled` or `My pending and active chats list enabled`

 ## Sample

 To user explicitly has to be assigned department.
 It's not enough just check all departments.
 Within each department have to be checked department.